DanMillerM2/UnstableSlopes/Coregistration.md

 The median represents the systematic error.
 It is small for low-gradient terrain and increases with slope steepness.
-For south-easterly aspects, the median error is positive; for north-westerly aspects, the median error is negative, and for south-west and north-east facing slopes, the median error remains small.
+For south-easterly aspects, the median error is negative; for north-westerly aspects, the median error is positive, and for south-west and north-east facing slopes, the median error remains small.
 This indicates that the DTMs are shifted in a south-east to north-west direction relative to each other.